 Why can’t I use my normal sunglasses?
 This is a valid question that we often get, and the answer is about protecting your eyes.
 Most sunglasses fail to protect the peripheral vision or harsh UV rays.
 Glaciated climbing involves hours spent on highly reflective snow and ice, making extra eye protection important.
-Glacier glasses are specifically designed for climbing, skiing, and other winter sports.
+Glacier glasses are specifically designed with Category 4 lens for climbing, skiing, and other winter sports.
 Often these include side coverage and special lenses for UV light.
 Our guide pick winner this year is the Julbo Monteblanco.

 Our guides live in softshell pants for over 200 field days each year.
 Needless to say it is an important piece of clothing that is durable, flexible, and breathable.
 If you are looking for a new pair of softshell pants look no further, the Outdoor Research Cirque Pant.
 This pant was designed for climbers and skiers alike.
 They feature reinforced areas near the inner foot, amble pockets, and durability.